TheDaniel3131/CryptoLends/README.md

 # CryptoLends: A Peer-to-Peer Decentralized Finance Lending Platform

-CryptoLends is a DeFi (Decentralized Finance) application that offers a decentralized peer-to-peer lending platform built mainly using NextJS, React, TypeScript, PostgreSQL/MySQL & Hardhat.
+CryptoLends is a DeFi (Decentralized Finance) application that offers a decentralized peer-to-peer lending platform built mainly using NextJS, React, TypeScript, Supabase & Hardhat.
 It serves as a demonstration of how Hardhat can be utilized in real-world scenarios.
 The project includes a smart contract, a test suite for the contract, and a Hardhat Ignition module for deploying the contract.

 To get started with CryptoLends, you can try running some of the following tasks: